hsomesun/react-native-janus-webrtc-group-video-chat/README.md

 - Design
     - I use pure janus.js library because of tiredness.
 If you like es6 synax, and more clean library, use https://github.com/ndarilek/node-janus.
 This works well.
-- ToDo

 - plugin
     - ○video room (ios,android)
         - note
             - Switch Streaming your camera from front side to back, vice versa, on demand is deleted from oney/react-native-webrtc-demo, because Janus do not support config.pc.removeStream(localstream).
 My sample program is selecting your preferred camera in advance(push Switch camera).
-        - ✖︎streaming
+            - device test list
-        - ✖︎audio bridge
+                - ios: ○vp8 ○vp9 ✖︎h264
+                - android: ○vp8 ✖vp9 ✖︎h264

 - Encountered bug lists (probably, just for me)